 God created us to have fellowship with Him.
 But sin penetrated His perfect world and separated us from Him.
 We could no longer experience life with God, only death without Him.
 Alone.
 Heaven must have been lonely with only the Godhead and a mere myriad of angels, and not one human being in sight.
 He wanted us to live with Him in His home.

 God knew the Way to make that happen.

-The Father entrusted a young girl with His only Son—a human carrying deity.
+The Father entrusted a young girl with His only Son—a human-carrying deity.
 She wasn’t the richest or the most experienced or even married.
-But, Mary loved God, and she was the perfect mother for His Son.
-Even knowing His Son’s life would be threatened before He was two; God sent Jesus to be born in a dirty cave and laid in a manger of straw in the company of sheep and shepherds.
+But Mary loved God, and she was the perfect mother for His Son.
+Even knowing His people would threaten His Son’s life before He was two; God sent Jesus to be born and laid in a manger of hay in the company of sheep and shepherds.
 Imagine how proud He must have been on that day and how bittersweet it was when Heaven became even lonelier.

 How the Father must have loved the expression on their faces when His angels ignited the dark sky!
 I imagine His eagerness for them to behold His Gift.

 God looked forward to the day His Son returned Home ushering men, women, and children to live with Him forever.
-Yet, how grievous the sting God felt knowing what Jesus must endure so we could be welcomed into Heaven.
+Yet, how grievous the sting God felt knowing what Jesus must endure so He could welcome us into Heaven.

 God put His name on His present, too—Immanuel, God with us.